ashish47/zc/createRelease.md

-5. Run the makeRelease from the /home/pi script with the version name as argument as shown below 5.1 Give execute permissions to makeRelease script using "sudo chmod +x makeRelease.sh" 5.2 Run "./makeRelease v1.5
+5. Run the makeRelease script from the /home/pi directory with the version name as argument as shown below 5.1 Give execute permissions to makeRelease script using "sudo chmod +x makeRelease.sh" 5.2 Run "./makeRelease v1.5